my-koop/module.mailing-list/README.md

 - params:
   - name: name of the mailing list
   - description: description of the mailing list
+  - showAtRegistration: flag to indicate if this mailing should appear in the user registration form
 - callback: callback once the treatment is done
   - err: Error or null
   - result: